NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 interchangeably.

-Please note that NPB includes a Configuration File XML Schema ``npb/templates/configuration.xsd`` to which the provided configuration file is validated against.
+Please note that NPB includes a Configuration File XML Schema ``src/naif_pds4_bundler/templates/configuration.xsd`` to which the provided configuration file is validated against.
 This validation is performed to confirm that the file is well-formed and also "valid" in that it follows the structure defined in the Schema.

 One could be tempted to used the XML Schema a reference to generate a configuration file but it is highly discouraged.
-Instead the user is encouraged to use one of the configuration files included in the package used for testing.
-In particular the MAVEN Configuration is recommended as a reference: ``npb/tests/config/maven.xml``.
+Instead we encourage you to use one of the configuration files included in the package used for testing.
+In particular the MAVEN Configuration is recommended as a reference: ``tests/naif_pds4_bundler/config/maven.xml``.
 If the bundle to be generated includes secondary observers and/or secondary targets complement the MAVEN Configuration with the DART configuration: ``npb/tests/config/dart.xml''.
-If instead of a PDS4 bundle a PDS3 data set will be generated use the MRO configuration as an example: ``npb/tests/config/mro.xml``.
+If instead of a PDS4 bundle a PDS3 data set will be generated use the MRO configuration as an example: ``tests/naif_pds4_bundler/config/mro.xml``.

 The Configuration File consists of a number of nested parameters that are grouped in the following categories: